wp-plugins/ewww-image-optimizer/readme.txt

 * moved NextGEN bulk optimize into NextGEN menu
 * NextGEN and FlAGallery functions only run when the associated gallery plugin is active
 * turn off page compression for bulk operations to avoid output buffering
+* added status messages when attempting automatic installation of jpegtran or pngout

 = 1.2.2 =
 * fixed: uninitialized variables